Where do our food crops come from?

 We in UK import nearly half of the food we eat (DEFRA Food Pocket Book p.
 22), having increased from around a quarter in mid eighties.
 This proportion is about the largest in the world - similar to Japan and several Arab countries.
 All EU produce a higher proportion than us.
 Most of our fruit comes from abroad.

 But where does that food come from?
 About half of what we import comes from the EU.
 Who are the biggest food exporters in the world and where are they?

 While studying for my Masters in Plant Science (Wye College, London University), the main component was 'Tropical Crops'.
-I found out that most food plants are grown, for export purposes, on the other on the other side of the world from which they were first cultivated.
+I found out that most food plants grown for export purposes, are on the other on the other side of the world from which they were first cultivated.
 Examples of export food crops grown on the opposite side of the world from which they were first cultivated can be found right See right hand column

 Some are 'just up the road' - Maize from Mexico to America, Tea from China to India, although both have been through Africa - Maize in the West and Tea in the East.
 Very few are now grown for export where they originally came from.
 Garlic is one such exception.

 Most of us take for granted - without really questioning - that the crops are grown in their 'natural habitat'.
 We presume that that they are growing where they do because that is where the best conditions for growth are.
 But then we found that several big crops push their biological limits. eg coffee in Brazil - the second largest exporter - is often hit by frost, as commodity trading prices confirm.
 Maize keeps being grown further North.
 Much plant science has be given over to growing crops beyond their existing ranges.